 - Anatomy of a Perfectly Optimized Web Page – Unsure of how to make an SEO optimized page?
 Or not sure if your page is optimized as well as it could be?
 This graphic is a simple way to check.

 - Webmaster Guidelines – These guidelines make sure your site is in compliance with Google.
 Don’t forget to check out the Link Schemes document, which has recently been updated.
-For background on the update, check out this article.

 - Marketing Grader – HubSpot’s popular free tool gives you an overview of your marketing efforts, including an SEO analysis.